 - Bottled and/or treated drinking water.
 Please bring a water treatment system and 2-1 liter reusable water bottles.

-- Meals in Marrakesh. (breakfast is included with hotel)
+- Meals in Marrakech. (breakfast is included with hotel)

 OPTIONS YOU CAN ADD AT AN EXTRA COST